Is there a Golden Parachute in Sannikov's principal-agent problem?: Sannikov's contracting problem

-We can now introduce the notion of Golden Parachute which may have two different meanings in our relaxed formulation \eqref{Principalbar} \begin{itemize} \item[$(i)$] in \citeauthor*{sannikov2008continuous}'s formulation, the retirement time $\tau$ is not explicitly involved in the model formulation.
+We now introduce the notion of Golden Parachute which has two different meanings in our relaxed formulation \eqref{Principalbar}: \begin{itemize} \item[$(i)$] in \citeauthor*{sannikov2008continuous}'s formulation, the retirement time $\tau$ is not explicitly involved in the model formulation.
 Instead, a Golden Parachute is defined as a stopping time $\tau$ such that the agent exerts no effort while receiving a constant consumption on $[\tau,\infty)$;

 \item[$(ii)$] our definition of contracts includes a retirement time $\tau$, and we may naturally define a situation of Golden Parachute by $\tau>0$ and $\xi>0$, $\P^0$--a.s. \end{itemize}